abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/2-deploy-java.md

 - -Xmx256m sets the maximum heap size for the JVM to 256 MB.
 - -XX:+UseG1GC enables the G1 Garbage Collector (Garbage First GC), designed for low pause times and better performance in large heaps.

-Output of java program on the ARM VM(Docker container):
+Output of java program on the ARM :
 ```output
 $ javac HttpSingleRequestTest.java
 $ java -Xms128m -Xmx256m -XX:+UseG1GC HttpSingleRequestTest